twineworks/ruby-for-pentaho-kettle/README.md

 Use `bundle info [gemname]` to see where a bundled gem is installed.
 ```

-Once the gems are in place, you can require it in your scripts like usual:
+Once the gems are in place, you can require them in your scripts like usual:

 ```ruby
 require 'chronic'